Have you ever noticed a link between your IBS symptoms and worry?

 You may only manage to stay frantically focused for a few seconds.
 That’s OK. remember that it takes time to build your focus muscle.

-Do it the same time tomorrow if you can, and the next day.
+Do it the same time tomorrow, and the next day.

 Once you get used to acknowledging your mind, but actually choosing to focus on something else, you have the keys to worrying less.
 This can take a few months, so be patient with your new habit.